rafalcode/hmmapproach/README.md

 # Second example: CpG island detection
 This is a famous example, the detection of CpG islands in DNA sequences.
 HMMs are particularly intensively used in bioinformatics especially in gene and feature prediction, so they are pretty much a prerequisite subject to study.
 Durbin et al have a nice example in their textbook, and here is some simple C code implementing it.

+# Forumular

+## uninf rand or unirand +1

+Some confusiona s to whether we should add 1 to the uninfrand.
+Well 1 + ura is always positive to -log(uninfra) will always be negative, so the waiting time is negative.
+I don't knwo where that 1+ came come, unless it was confusion with leaving out 0 1-uninfra